bettermathematics/bettermathematics.github.io/CONTRIBUTING.md

    Once you've added the course to the `_data/courses.yml` course, you need to make a Markdown file for the course.

-   Navigate to the sub-folder under `resources` for the year your course typically runs in, and create a Markdown file using the lowercase course acronym.
+   Navigate to the sub-folder under [`_sections`](https://github.com/bettermathematics/bettermathematics.github.io/tree/master/_sections) for the year your course typically runs in, and create a Markdown file using the lowercase course acronym.

    > e.g. If you were adding the Statistics (Year 2) course, which has acronym `sta2`, then you would create a Markdown file at the following path:
    >
-   > `resources/math2/sta2.md`
+   > `_sections/math2/sta2.md`

    Once you've made the file, copy the below template and modify the `title`, `course-acronym` and `year` fields so that they match the details in `_data/courses.yml`.
 Note that `course-acronym` here is actually the lowercase acronym.